 6. A tool, not a weapon: Andy Grove described OKRs as a stopwatch, a personal tool so he could gauge his own performance.
 They are not meant to measure others.
 If you are using OKRs for compensation, you’re doing them wrong.

 7. Be patient; be resolute: OKRs are trial and error.
 It may take a few cycles before they feel natural, or even go well.
 You don’t go to the gym and pick up the heaviest dumbbell and expect magic.
-Using OKRs is developing a muscle.
+Using OKRs is just like developing a muscle.
 John Doerr often says to commit to OKRs for a year so you have a few chances to build up your “OKR muscle.”

 Other common OKR problems